hawkerboy7/de-builder/README.md

 	# Server path/file to be started by forever
 	forever:
 		enabled: true
 		file:	 'app.js'

-	# Start browser-sync and add's it to the browserify bundle
+	# Start browser-sync and adds it to the browserify bundle
 	browserSync:
 		enabled: true